Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations: Theoretical Modelling and Analysis

 where $\mathbb{E}[N_{\mathcal G}\left(t\right)]=\sum_{n=0}^\infty np\left(t,n\right)$ is the statistical average of the number of waiting $\mathcal G$ agents at the node at time $t$.
 This signals a second-order phase transition at the line $g=l$.

 An important quantity in this system is the average waiting time of the $\mathcal G$ agents, which is averaged over the total number of $\mathcal G$ agents being generated over the simulation time $T$.
-Its formal expression is given by the following:
+Its formal expression is given by the following, with the associated asymptotics derived from Eq.(\ref{asymptotics}), as:

 To carry out non-asymptotic analysis, we write down the explicit expression for $\bar\omega_T$

 with $p(t,n)$ given by Eq.~\eqref{eq:p_soln}.
 In particular, for the case $g<l$, by summing the series in $n$ explicitly, we get